Dataset Obfuscation: Its Applications to and Impacts on Edge Machine Learning: Introduction

 The experiments show that the model accuracy declines with the increase of noise level.
 The increasing noise level also enlarges the model difference between feeding a raw dataset and its obfuscated version, thus weakening the training reproducibility.
 Also, the disguisability of fake datasets becomes stronger with the increase of noise level due to the subequal model differences.
 The resultant observation indicates the existence of a balanced stable point at which all metrics can be acceptable for real applications, including training outsourcing on edge computing and guarding against attacks in FL among edge devices.

 The rest of the paper is organized as follows.
+The related works are given in Section~\ref{sec_relatedwork}.
 Section~\ref{sec_system} provides the background.
 The experiment settings and results are shown in Section~\ref{sec_experiments}, followed by discussions in Section~\ref{sec_discussions}.
-The related works are given in Section~\ref{sec_relatedwork}.
 Section~\ref{sec-conclu} concludes the paper.